Trip Summary Of Disneyland Paris For The First Time In 12+ Years

 Just like at WDW, the wifi and app can be quite unreliable at times

-The merchandise selection wasn't particularly inviting, I didn't end up getting sucked into spending too much (maybe this should go in the good column actually)
+The merchandise selection wasn't particularly inviting.
+I didn't end up getting sucked into spending too much (maybe this should go in the good column actually)

 At park opening or when it's really busy, it's never totally clear where the end of a queue is if it's extended outside the attraction.
-At WDW you have cast members with signs stood at the end of the queue, there was no such thing happening here
+At WDW you have cast members with signs standing at the end of the queue, there was no such thing happening here

-People who say there's no "magic" are wrong, although DLP has a slightly different charm, there's plenty of charm there
+People who say there's no "magic" are wrong.
+Although DLP has a slightly different charm, there's plenty of charm there

 There were lots of characters out and about, with Mickey & friends greeting guests coming in and leaving in the evening